Jacqueline Brunner

 The health services of the Presbyterian Church in Cameroon (PCC), Mission 21's partner church, ensure basic medical care for the predominantly rural, disadvantaged population.
 The Manyemen Hospital treats people as inpatients or in mobile clinics.
 Due to the political crisis in the Anglophone regions, many internally displaced persons receive help there.
 In addition, the PCC is committed to helping people living with HIV.
 With the aid of courses at schools, in church congregations and generally for multipliers, "life skills" are strengthened among young people.
 A counseling center for questions around sexuality could be opened in Buea in 2019.
 Unfortunately, gender-based violence is on the rise in the ongoing conflict in the Anglophone regions.
 Here, the center provides important assistance.
 In 2021, a training center for the education and training of nurses was opened.

 The state health services in Cameroon are poorly developed.
-Their activities are mainly limited to the cities.
 One focus of the project is therefore healthcare provision in rural areas.
-The PCC runs the "Medical Institutions Manyemen" hospital.
-Acute and chronically ill patients - for example with tuberculosis, increasingly leprosy and the HI virus - are treated and advised there.
+The PCC runs the «Medical Institutions Manyemen» hospital.
+Patients - for example with tuberculosis, increasingly leprosy and the HI virus - are treated and advised there.
 Due to the crisis situation in the Anglophone regions, the number of HIV infections is rising again.
 The PCC offers help and solidarity for these people.
-Women and girls are severely affected as they have fewer opportunities to protect themselves.
-Legal advice, further training and income generation help to achieve economic independence and reduce the risk of infection.
-The political crisis in the Anglophone part of Cameroon is exacerbating the problems.
+Legal advice, further training and income generation help them to achieve economic independence and reduce the risk of infection.
 The health services are also aimed at internally displaced persons.
-The training center for nursing staff is intended to improve the quality of healthcare in the long term.
+The training center for caregivers aims to improve the quality of healthcare in the long term.

-The project focuses on the rural and disadvantaged population in southwestern Cameroon.
-Since the escalation of the political crisis in the Anglophone regions in 2016, which favors a significant increase in diseases such as leprosy, Manyemen Hospital also cares for internally displaced persons.
-One sub-target group is people living with HIV, especially widows and orphans.
-In addition, people who carry out educational work, such as health personnel and multipliers like parish priests and teachers, receive further training.
-Victims of gender-based violence can also receive help.
-Nurses are given the opportunity for training and continuing education at the PresNus center (Presbyterian Nursing School).
+The project focuses on the rural and disadvantaged population in the South West and North West Provinces.
+Since the escalation of the political crisis in the Anglophone regions in 2016, which has led to a significant increase in diseases such as leprosy, Manyemen Hospital has also been caring for internally displaced people.
+Another target group is people living with HIV.
+In addition, people who carry out educational work, such as healthcare staff and multipliers such as priests and teachers, receive further training.
+People affected by gender-based violence (GBV) can also receive help.
+Nursing staff have the opportunity to receive training and further education at the Presbyterian Nursing School.

 28.6 million inhabitants